Snapper Carr: Post-Star-Tsar

 The Snapper Carr character made a number of appearances in The Superman Family comic book from 1978 to 1982.
 Superman gets Snapper at job at S.T.A.R.
-Labs, a nonprofit research corporation devoted to creating high-tech weapons and prisons to handle various supervillain and alien menaces.
+Labs, a research corporation devoted to creating high-tech weapons and prisons to handle various supervillain and alien menaces.
 Snapper surreptitiously stole the wreck of a Kryptonian space-sled in the story "Birthright of Power!", and briefly appeared in the story "Kandor vs. Supergirl" as a witness at the trial of Supergirl.
 He helped defend her in the follow-on story by gathering letters of recommendation from Justice League members, and then was hired as an assistant by Supergirl's foster father Fred Danvers.
 Three issues later, he made a brief appearance in the Supergirl story "What Goes Up Can't Come Down" and its conclusion "The Gravity War".
 At the end of "Nightmare in New Athens", Snapper is shown to have used the space-sled to fix a Superboy robot, (Note: It was established in the comic book Superman's Pal Jimmy Olsen in June 1959 that Superboy built androids with limited superpowers to help protect his secret identity (so he could appear alongside "Superboy" as Clark Kent, or vice versa), to safeguard his parents, to protect Earth when he was away on extended space missions, and to handle situations involving kryptonite.
 Superman also built Superman robots as well.
 The robots were essentially written out of the comic books involving Superboy and Superman in 1971, when stories established that rising pollution levels in Earth's atmosphere made them unstable and unusable.) but a disembodied intelligence takes control of the android.
 In "The Screamin' Demon", it is revealed that student teacher Paul French has tried to wipe the memories of his criminal past by developing a "transistorized brain".
 Somehow, it all went wrong, and while he slept his unconscious mind seized control of the robot (Supergirl briefly battled the robot before Paul woke).